Andrew Slack: After rugby

 Slack spent three years as a national selector for the Wallabies before he quit that role became the first backline player in 30 years to coach the Queensland Reds when he was appointed to the position in 2003.
 He only stayed in the position a season before quitting as coach after the unsuccessful season in which the team finished 8th in the Super 12.

-In his playing days, rugby was an amateur game and his professional career started out as school teacher but since the end of his rugby career, he has become the current head of Sport at QTQ News in Brisbane and works as a motivational speaker.
+In his playing days, rugby was an amateur game and his professional career started out as school teacher.
+Following the end of his Rugby career - he became a Sports Journalist and was Head of Sports at Nine News in Brisbane.
+He retired in 2016.